 Monitoring Support Issues

-After Partner Support has investigated the issue, if it has been determined that the issue needs to be escalated to development, they will create a card for the issue in SharpSpring's development project planning tool (JIRA).
-The SharpSpring developers use JIRA to keep track of the various projects they need to accomplish, including by not limited to:
+After investigating the issue, if Partner Support determines that the issue needs to be escalated to development, they will create a card for the issue in JIRA, which is SharpSpring's development project planning tool.
+The SharpSpring developers use JIRA to keep track of the various projects they need to accomplish.
+These projects include, but are not limited to:

 The designated Partner Support Representative will connect the ticket created by the customer to the JIRA card, which will then integrate with the JIRA card in the Support Portal.
 Any development issues that are tied to the customer's instance will show up underneath the SharpSpring Support Issues tab.

-- Accepted: Card has been created, assigned and reviewed by the product team.
+Card has been created, assigned, and reviewed by the product team.

-- Resolved: Issue has been resolved and is either live or pending release
+Issue has been resolved and is either live or pending release.

 The issue should progress through the pipeline in linear order, but it should be noted that certain events can cause an issue to stall or revert back into a previous stage of the pipeline.
 For instance, if an issue has been In Review for a few days, it is likely the team has flagged the issue for extensive testing to ensure system stability and issue resolution.
 If there is a problem In Review, it is likely the issue will revert back to development for further work, changing back to the In Progress stage.